khanhartisan/laravel-backbone/readme.md

             // SoftDeletes is required
             $table->softDeletes();

-            // Add the cascade column
+            // Add the cascade columns
             $table->cascades();

             // We recommend you to add this index to improve the performance